Skip to main content

 How do I get a tutoring position?

-You must register directly with the Department of Education and Training (DET), at which time you will be provided with information regarding employment opportunities.
+You must register your interest to be a tutor in a government school through Recruitment Online (ROL), at which time you will be provided with information regarding employment opportunities.

 You may wish to wait for advice from a school on whether you are a preferred candidate before submitting your application for registration.